-Miley Cyrus’s Sister Noah Cyrus Shares Dark Social Media Message With Confusing Meaning
+Miley Cyrus’ Sister Noah Cyrus Shares A Dark Social Media Message With A Confusing Meaning

 “This song is my favorite… thank you,” said one more fan, who gave yet another hint about what will happen on October 7.

-That being said, what were Noah and her like-minded fans actually talking about?
+So what were Noah and her like-minded fans actually talking about?
 What was their reference point?

-A quick look at her site did not give the answer to the puzzling question.
+A quick look at her site did not provide the answer to the puzzling question.
 So what will take place on Monday for this Cyrus sister?

 For many, the mystery remains.

 However, for those fans who look at and appreciate all of Noah’s Instagram posts, including her social media share from two days ago, they know very well that on October 7, the singer will release her “Lonely” video.
-After all, the songstress spelled out that exciting information alongside her upload on October 4 for which she was wearing the same outfit she was seen wearing during Sunday’s Instagram message.
+After all, the songstress spelled out that exciting information alongside her upload on October 4 for which she was wearing the same outfit she wore while posing for Sunday’s mysterious Instagram message.

-And so, after a bit of sleuthing, Noah Cyrus’s somewhat confusing puzzle has been solved.
+And so, after a bit of sleuthing, Noah Cyrus’ somewhat confusing puzzle has been solved.